We're Here to Help

-Students applying to the College of Education and Human Services must be admitted to Cleveland State as Pre-Education and then follow the admission process for teacher licensure programs.
+Students applying to the College of Education and Public Affairs must be admitted to Cleveland State as Pre-Education and then follow the admission process for teacher licensure programs.
 Please contact the College’s advising office for more information on specific requirements.

 Department of Engineering Technology